You don’t have to go to the gym to get a great workout

 Staying motivated in any fitness routine is challenging enough as it is, especially when you’re first starting out and haven’t started to see any results yet.
 But, just like at the gym, having someone to hold you accountable can go a long way.

 But, you don’t have to live with someone in order to hold each other accountable.
-Find a friend who also wants to get in shape, and check-in with them every day via Zoom, Google Hangouts, or even just text messaging to keep each other motivated.
+Find a friend who also wants to get in shape, and check-in with them every day via Zoom, Google Hangouts or even by text to keep each other motivated.

 One of the biggest challenges of working out on your own is watching your own form.
 That’s especially true for strength training exercises, like squats, lunges, deadlifts, etc. It’s easy to fall out of the right form, particularly if you try to lift more weight than you’re ready for.